Blazam-App/docs.blazam.org/docsource/admin/templates.md

 expressions.
 Preview your changes on the fly while constructing your configuration.

 ### Fields
-This section allows for the addition of any of the user attribute you want to define.
+This section allows for the addition of any user attribute you want to define.
 After adding a field, you can then define a value, allow the user to edit the value, or require the value on creation.